 Step 2: Cook until tender

-Cover the pot and bring to a boil over medium-high heat.
-Once boiling, lower the heat to medium and simmer for 30-40 minutes, or until the pork is tender.
+Cover and bring to a boil over medium-high heat.
+Lower the heat and simmer for 30-40 minutes, or until the pork is tender.

 Stir once or twice so the pork cooks evenly and doesn't stick to the bottom.